Bills QB Josh Allen says elbow injury shouldn’t require surgery

 “We don’t think [an] operation is necessary at this time.
 Obviously rest and recovery is going to be really good for it,” Allen told reporters Monday after cleaning out his locker following the Bills’ season-ending loss to the Bengals in the AFC divisional playoffs.

-Allen reportedly sprained the ulnar collateral ligament in his right elbow during a Nov.
+Allen reportedly sprained the ulnar collateral ligament in his right elbow late in a Nov.
 6 loss to the Jets.
 He said doctors initially prescribed a two-to-four-week recovery period, but Allen indicated that he received a PRP injection that helped him stay on the field.

+Through eight games prior to his injury, Allen completed 64% of his passes for an average of 300 yards with 19 touchdowns and eight interceptions.
+Over the final 10 games, Allen completed 62% of his passes for an average of 277 yards, with 18 touchdowns and nine interceptions.

 “There was a period obviously right after for a few weeks where it was pretty bothersome,” Allen said.
 “It didn’t affect me all that much.
 Just kind of felt like maybe I was trying to throw it a little differently, mechanically I had to change a few things, and got away a little bit from how I’m used to throwing the ball.
 That’s just kind of a byproduct of that.
 But again, it didn’t affect me too much.”